D.C. Un-United: Amazon's Second HQ Pits City Vs. Its Suburbs

 When it comes to the actual bids, Maryland has come out swinging.
 The state has approved one of the country's largest publicly disclosed incentive packages — tax breaks and other perks for Amazon worth $5.6 billion.

 Virginia has not disclosed its financial incentive package.
-The District of Columbia did share documents in response to WAMU's open-records request, but redacted more than two pages worth of details.
+The District of Columbia did share documents in response to WAMU's open-records request but redacted more than two pages' worth of details.

 The unified front that could have been